SWIFTSIM/ReduceSnapshots/README.md

 compilation script.

 The reduction software will:
- 1. Read the SOAP catalogue and create a list of halos that need to be kept.
+ 1. Read the SOAP catalogue.
  2. Loop over the cells in the SWIFT snapshot and for each cell, find particles that are inside a halo that needs to be kept.
 It will also assign a halo ID to each of these particles; if a halo belongs to multiple halos, the ID of